‘SP-BSP will fight for social justice’: Akhilesh Yadav amid reports of rift in alliance

 Mayawati had reportedly blamed the Samajwadi Party for the poor performance of the alliance.

-Samajwadi Party chief Akhilesh Yadav on Monday said his party will fight for social justice along with the Bahujan Samaj Party, just hours after BSP chief Mayawati blamed the Samajwadi Party for the “poor performance” of the alliance, PTI reported.
+Samajwadi Party chief Akhilesh Yadav on Monday said his party will fight for social justice along with the Bahujan Samaj Party, just hours after BSP chief Mayawati reportedly blamed the Samajwadi Party for the “poor performance” of the alliance, PTI reported.

 “We and Bahujan Samaj Party will fight for social justice together,” said Yadav while addressing a public meeting in his constituency Azamgarh.
 “It [elections] was a race between Ferrari and a cycle [Samajwadi Party’s election symbol],” Yadav said with reference to the Bharatiya Janata Party.
 “Everybody knew the Ferrari will win.
 The Lok Sabha elections were not fought on issues, it was fought on something else.”